 The inaugural Toast of Toccoa will feature approximately 50 artisans from the Currahee Artists Guild and other regional arts organizations who will display their artwork in separate booths set up throughout the downtown area from 10 AM until 5 PM on Saturday, May 6th.
 Visitors will be able to talk one-on-one with the individual artist about their particular work and will be able to purchase selected works of art.

-This event will also feature craft beer from Creature Comforts Brewing Company in Athens, GA, Three Taverns Brewery in Decatur, GA and Service Brewing Company from Savannah, Georgia as well as wine tastings from several well-known North Georgia vineyards, including Cartecay Vineyards, Currahee Vineyards, Frogtown Cellars, Tiger Mountain Vineyards, and Sweet Acre Farms Winery.
-Individual vineyard wine sales by the bottle will be available inside the Star Theater on Doyle Street.
+This event will also feature craft beer from Creature Comforts Brewing Company in Athens, GA, Three Taverns Brewery in Decatur, GA and Service Brewing Company from Savannah, Georgia as well as wine tastings from several well-known North Georgia vineyards, including Cartecay Vineyards, Currahee Vineyards, Tiger Mountain Vineyards, and Sweet Acre Farms Winery.
+Individual vineyard wine sales by the bottle will also be available at the vineyards' booths.

 Selected local area restaurants will also have booths featuring their specialty food items for sale.
 There will be a large covered tent with tables and chairs at the intersection of Doyle and Sage Streets so that visitors will be able to enjoy any purchased food and drinks in a relaxed, informal environment.
 Near the dining tent will be an entertainment stage with seating so that visitors will be able to sit and listen to the two bands that are scheduled to perform.